ryanclove/CourseCraft-Project/README.md

 Assignments directory contains files such as bug reports, an SRS, code inspection, system architecture, etc.

-CourseCraft file is the actual project.
+CourseCraft directory is the actual project.
 Personally, I ran the program using Windows OS and the ccenv provided.
 I edited and executed the program on PyCharm